Background

 Dynamic Hours

-In existing paid parking areas (Butler Street from 34th to 46th Streets), proposed additional hours of enforcement are weekdays 6 p.m. to 12 a.m. and weekends from 6 p.m. to 2 a.m.
+In existing paid parking areas (Butler Street from 34th to 46th Streets), hours of enforcement have been extended to include weekdays 6 p.m. to 12 a.m. and weekends from 6 p.m. to 2 a.m.
 All meter revenue collected during these additional enforcement hours is directed into the MED Trust Fund.

 Dynamic Pricing

-In existing paid parking areas (Butler Street from 34th to 46th Streets), paid parking rates will be raised to $2.50 during extended dynamic hours (weekdays from 6 p.m. to 12 a.m. and weekends from 6 p.m. to 2 a.m.).
+In existing paid parking areas (Butler Street from 34th to 46th Streets), paid parking are $2.50 during extended dynamic hours (weekdays from 6 p.m. to 12 a.m. and weekends from 6 p.m. to 2 a.m.).

 New Paid Parking